DouglasSam/Custom-Winapps-Tutorial/src/views/resources/README.md

 winvm-stop
 winvm-create
 ```

+`winvm-stop` can potentially take a while, as it sends a shutdown signal, so is the same thing as shutting down a computer from the start menu.

 This will recreate the VM with the new settings, all of your data will be kept.

 On laptops this would probably make the system run hotter and use more battery, so keep that in mind.
 If Windows apps are not being used you can always stop the VM using `winvm-stop` to save resources, and then running `winvm-start` when you want to use them again.